How Much Does a Water Heater Replacement Cost in 2025?

 Size

-Another major price driver of installing a new water heater is the size of the unit.
-Depending on your household’s hot water needs, you may need a large tank, impacting the cost of replacing your water heater.
-Tank sizes range from 20 gallons to more than 100, though 40-gallon tanks are the most common.
+The size of your new water heater is another major factor in the cost.
+Depending on your household’s hot water needs, you might need a larger tank, which can increase the replacement cost.
+Tank sizes range from 20 to over 100 gallons, with 40-gallon tanks being the most common.

 Fuel Type

-The price of a new water heater can rise significantly depending on the type of fuel it uses, especially if new infrastructure needs to be installed in your home to supply the unit.
-Natural gas, propane, and electric heaters cost about the same on the low end, starting at around $600 for the most basic options.
-Expect to pay as much as $3,500 for a high-end electric water heater, not including installation or electrical work.
+The cost of your new water heater can increase significantly depending on its fuel type, especially if your home needs new infrastructure to support it.
+Natural gas, propane, and electric heaters all start at about $600 for basic models.
+High-end electric water heaters can cost up to $3,500, not including installation or electrical work.

 Propane and natural gas water heaters can save you money on your utility bill but cost more upfront than an electric unit if you don’t have the necessary gas lines installed.
 Paying to run gas or electricity to a water heater after switching fuel types significantly increases the cost.
 This should be considered when calculating the energy savings of a new type of water heater.